Help Us Get AHEAD of Alzheimer's Disease by Working Closely With World-Renowned Researchers

-The AHEAD Study is comprised of two different clinical trials testing the same investigational drug (known as BAN2401 (lecanemab)) in people who may be at risk for memory problems.
-Participants will receive personalized study treatment, instead of a one-size-fits-all approach.
+The AHEAD Study is comprised of two different clinical trials testing the same investigational treatment (known as BAN2401 (lecanemab)) in people who may be at risk for memory problems.
+Participants will receive a tailored dose of the study treatment, instead of a one-size-fits-all approach.
 Study participants are enrolled in one of two AHEAD trials based on the level of amyloid in their brain:

-- Participants with intermediate amyloid levels take part in the AHEAD A-3 trial—the first ever trial aimed at what may be the earliest signs of Alzheimer’s disease.
-Participants in the AHEAD A-3 trial will receive BAN2401 (lecanemab) once every 4 weeks for 4 years.
+- Participants with intermediate amyloid levels take part in the AHEAD A-3 trial—the first ever trial aimed at stopping what may be the earliest signs of Alzheimer’s disease.
+Participants in the AHEAD A-3 trial will receive BAN2401 (lecanemab) once every four weeks for four years.

 Participants in both trials will receive intravenous (IV) infusions of BAN2401 (lecanemab), tailored to their risk of developing memory loss, or a placebo, an inactive substance designed to mimic the appearance of the drug.
 The infusion takes approximately 60 minutes.

 At different points in the study, participants have a PET scan (or Positron Emission Tomography brain scan), to look at amyloid and tau (another protein) in their brain.
-This helps the participants and researchers track their health and this is the first study of its kind to use PET scans to measure amyloid and tau in all participants.
+This helps the participants and researchers track their health.
 The PET scan takes pictures of participants’ brains, allowing researchers to see and track changes in amyloid and tau levels.

 To learn more, visit the eligibility requirements page.

-The study is funded by the National Institutes of Health, in partnership with the pharmaceutical company Eisai.
+The study is funded by the National Institutes of Health (NIH), in partnership with the pharmaceutical company Eisai.
 It is being conducted by the NIH-funded Alzheimer’s Clinical Trial Consortium (ACTC), a network of leading academic Alzheimer’s research centers.

 The researchers leading the design and implementation of the study are: